History of California before 1900: First Mexican Empire and the First Mexican Republic

 In 1831 a small group made up of the more wealthy citizens of Alta California got together and petitioned Governor Manuel Victoria asking for democratic reforms.
 The previous governor, José María de Echeandía, was more popular, so the leading wealthy citizens suggested to Echeandía that Victoria's stay as governor would be coming to an abrupt end soon.
 They built up a small army, marched into Los Angeles, and "captured" the town.
 Victoria gathered a small army and went to fight the upstart army, leading it himself.
 He met the opposing army on December 5, 1831, at Cahuenga Pass.
-In the Battle of Cahuenga Pass Victoria was wounded and resigned the governorship of Alta California.
+Victoria was wounded in the Battle of Cahuenga Pass and resigned the governorship.
 The previous governor, Echeandía, took the job, which he did until José Figueroa took over in 1833.

-Next, the Mexican Congress passed An Act for the Secularization of the Missions of California on August 17, 1833.
-Mission San Juan Capistrano was the very first to feel the effects of this legislation the following year.
-The military received legal permission to distribute the Indian congregations' land amongst themselves in 1834 with secularization.
-Some aging Franciscans never abandoned the missions, such as Zalvidea of San Juan Capistrano.
-From Spain, Peyri regretted that he had departed.